Crunch-io/ta-da/README.md

 ## Local installation

 If you don't have Hugo, [install it](https://gohugo.io/getting-started/quick-start/).
+Likewise with [yarn](https://yarnpkg.com/en/docs/install).
 Then,

 * `hugo serve`
 * `yarn run build:scss-dev` to get the css